Jrod7938/txtChangeApp/README.md

-# TexTchange App
+# TxTchange App

-TexTchange is an Android app built using Jetpack Compose.
-It allows Hofstra Students to exchange texts with other users.
+TxTchange is an Android app built using Jetpack Compose.
+It allows Hofstra Students to exchange textbooks with other users.

 # Software Requirements Document